-Each year, PSi makes several awards to reward and advance the global study of performance.
+Every conference year, PSi grants several awards to reward and advance the global study of performance.
 These awards provide recognition and financial support for emerging scholars, activists, artists, and conference participants from underrepresented regions to honor their investment in PSi and support their participation.
-For more information about these awards, deadlines, procedures and eligibility, please see below.
+For more information about specific awards, deadlines, procedures and eligibility, please see below.

 Dwight Conquergood Award

-Every year the board of PSi makes this award in honour of the memory of Dwight Conquergood.
-The award is presented to an individual whose work around cultural performance in some way carries a connection to Dwight´s own practice.
+Every conference year the Board of Directors of PSi bestows this award in honour of the memory of Dwight Conquergood (1949-2004); a ground-breaking ethnographer and former Vice President of PSi, best known for his cross-disciplinary research on the disenfranchised.
+The award is presented to an individual whose work around cultural performance in some way carries a connection to Dwight’s own practice.
 The award covers the cost of attending the annual PSi conference, including travel, accommodation and registration fees.

 Artist | Scholar | Activist Award